rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>This section provides detailed visual representations and technical specifications for the EGL 90 Universalgripper, specifically focusing on the model EOA-UR3510-EGL 90-AUB with attachment jaws.
-It includes critical information about the maximum allowable overhang and a diagram illustrating the throttling characteristics, which indicates the maximum permissible motor current relative to ambient temperature.
-Additionally, it highlights the PROFIBUS variant's connection details, emphasizing the integration of communication standards essential for industrial automation.
-This information is crucial for users seeking to understand the operational limits and connectivity options of the gripper within automated systems.</chunk_context>
+<chunk_context>This section presents the main view of the EOA-UR3510-EGL 90-AUB with attachment jaws, highlighting its design and functionality.
+It also includes critical information about the maximum allowable overhang and a diagram illustrating the throttling characteristics, which detail the maximum permissible motor current relative to ambient temperature.
+Additionally, it addresses the PROFIBUS variant, indicating specific connection points for integration into industrial systems, which aligns with the document's focus on the Universalgreifer EGL's technical specifications and operational capabilities.</chunk_context>
 <chunk>### Page 9
  Hauptansicht EOA-UR3510-EGL 90-AUB mit Aufsatzbacken